A Brief History of Containers: From the 1970s to 2017

 Like FreeBSD Jails, Linux VServer is a jail mechanism that can partition resources (file systems, network addresses, memory) on a computer system.
 Introduced in 2001, this operating system virtualization that is implemented by patching the Linux kernel.
 Experimental patches are still available, but the last stable patch was released in 2006

-2004 Oracle released a Solaris Container that combines system resource controls and boundary separation provided by zones, which were able to leverage features like snapshots and cloning from ZFS.
+In 2004, the first public beta of Solaris Containers was released that combines system resource controls and boundary separation provided by zones, which were able to leverage features like snapshots and cloning from ZFS.

 2005: Open VZ (Open Virtuzzo)